mweagle/napidocs/lib/resources/init/docs/README.md

       * `/build`: The built output that should be statically hosted.
       * `/docs`: The tree of Markdown files that comprise your service's documentation.
       * `/plugins`: Plugins used to transform the internal documentation tree to HTML output.
 Plugins are referenced in the `/template/api.html` file.
-      * `/template`: Includes an `api.html` file that is used to generate each documentation page
+      * `/template`: Includes the `api.html` file that is used to generate each documentation page.
 2. Preview the documentation: `node napidocs.js preview -s ~/NapiDocs`
   * This will build the documentation and start a local [static file-server](https://github.com/cloudhead/node-static) to serve up the pages on port 9696.
 The port can be overriden using the `-p/--port` command line argument
 3. Update the the documentation inputs:
   * Update `/template/api.html`:
       * Change the _head/meta_ elements for your service
+      * Change the template markup
       * Optionally change the CSS style
       * Optionally change the [highlights.js style](http://softwaremaniacs.org/media/soft/highlight/test.html) reference
   * All immediate `/docs` child directories are transformed into Group headers in the sidebar.
 Delete any immediate directories that don't apply to your service.